aliysefian/aliysefian/README.md

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> :)</em>

 ---
+- 🔭 I’m currently working on ...
+Freelancers
+- 🌱 I’m currently learning ...
+Spark and MongoDb
+- 👯 I’m looking to collaborate on ...
+Django
+- 🤔 I’m looking for help with ...
+Deeplearning
+- 💬 Ask me about ... python Django
+- 📫 How to reach me: ... [twitter](@aliysefian)
+- 😄 Pronouns: ...
+- ⚡ Fun fact: ...
+I am half Finish